ablaom/MachineLearningInJulia2020/tutorials.md

 info(model)
 ```

-In MLJ a *model* is just a struct containing hyperparameters, and
+In MLJ a *model* is just a struct containing hyper-parameters, and
 that's all.
 A model does not store *learned* parameters.
 Models are
 mutable: